 The European Higher Education Area (EHEA) was launched in 2010 as an integral part of the Bologna Process to ensure greater comparability and coherence between Europe’s higher education systems and as a means of promoting mutual recognition of qualifications, demonstrating transparency of systems and supporting the mobility of staff and students across higher education in Europe.

-The British Council, working with the UK Higher Education International Unit, as part of a European Commission initiative and with support from the Department for Business Innovation and Skills, has developed a project with a team of UK EHEA experts to support the implementation of EHEA reforms.
+The British Council, working with the UK Higher Education International Unit, as part of a European Commission initiative and with support from the Department for Education, has developed a project with a team of UK EHEA experts to support the implementation of EHEA reforms.
 The project includes a series of workshops on priority areas for the UK as reflected in the Bologna Process Implementation Report and in the Bucharest Communiqué.

 The workshops were held across the UK from October 2015 until February 2016 on the following themes: